Louis St. Laurent School: S.M.A.S.H

 Louis St. Laurent is considered to be a fine-arts based Catholic School, though it is also known for its athletic teams, especially volleyball.
 Every year near the end of October, the school holds a volleyball tournament called "S.M.A.S.H".
 Teams from various places in Alberta and British Columbia participate in this three-day event.
-It allows the junior and senior high students to unite and cheer for their varsity men's and women's volleyball high school teams.
-Students are also in control of some aspects of the tournament.
-The Student Union hosts the tournaments.
+It allows the junior and senior high students to gather and cheer for their varsity men's and women's volleyball high school teams.
+Students are also in control of some aspects of the tournament, which are hosted by the student union.
 A student from the high school art program has their design become the logo for the year.
-To show school pride, the students of Louis St. Laurent can usually be seen wearing green and yellow and/or their halloween costume to support their team.
-Every student in the school watches the opening ceremony of the tournament and the first game with a LSL team playing against one of the visiting teams, before being dismissed to regular classes.
+To show school pride, the students of Louis St. Laurent can usually be seen wearing green and yellow and/or their Halloween costume to support their team.
+Every student in the school watches the opening ceremony of the tournament and the first game with a Louis St.Laurent team playing against one of the visiting teams, before being dismissed to regular classes.